NotAnotherJos/NotAnotherJos/README.md

 # 🌿 Hey there, I'm Jocelyn!

-🎓 Master of Information Technology (AI & Full Stack) graduated from UNSW, Sydney, after earning my **Bachelor’s in Computer Science from Beijing University of Posts and Telecommunications (BUPT)**.
+🎓 Master of Information Technology (AI & Full Stack) graduated from **University of New South Wales**, Sydney, after earning my Bachelor’s in Computer Science from **Beijing University of Posts and Telecommunications**.
 💻 I love turning data, design, and language into practical, human-centered tech.
 ✨ Projects span **multimodal AI systems**, **LLM-based assistants**, **data analytics** and **full-stack web & WeChat mini-program development**, covering everything from frontend interactivity to backend scalability.